dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * `mkdirs` - create all non-existent parent directories

 ###### Console
+* only one object exists, that you can call by `System.console()`
+* maybe null if app is run with `javaw` (run app without command line prompt)
+* also null when you run from IDE, because IDE redirect input/output into its own built-in window
+* available if you run with `java App.java`
-`Console` method `readPassword` return array of chars instead of strings.
+*  method `readPassword` return array of chars instead of strings.
 Generally it’s better to use `char[]` instead of `String` to store password, cause if one get dump he will get all strings in String pool.
 But with char array you can remove password by overwriting char with some garbage data.
 Pay attention that `Console` object is null when execute from IDE.
 You need to run it manually from console.
 In order for `Console` to work, java should be run from interactive console without redirecting input/output.
 With `Console` you can both read and write to/from console.
 ```java